rhdtownsend/gyre/doc/source/user-guide/working-with-tags.rst

 Example Tag Usage
 =================

-Consider calculating the eigenfrequencies of a red giant branch (RGB) stellar model.
+Consider applying :program:`gyre` to calculate the eigenfrequencies of a red giant branch (RGB) stellar model.
 Because non-radial p-modes in the convective envelope couple with high-order g-modes in the radiative core, the frequency spacing of the non-radial modes is *much* smaller than that of the radial modes.
 In such cases, we ideally want to use a coarse frequency scan for the radial modes and a fine frequency scan for the non-radial modes.

 The following input file, which is designed to work with the :math:`2\,\Msun` RGB model in :file:`${GYRE_DIR}/models/mesa/rgb/rgb.mesa`, achieves this